The GYROTONIC®Interview Series – Regaining Balance

 Interviews // April 16, 2015

-In 2003 Gloria had just retired from a long career of teaching & coaching university athletics when she fell from her roof, resulting in a spinal cord injury that left her partially paralyzed.
+In 2003 Gloria had just retired from a long career of teaching and coaching university athletics when she fell from her roof, resulting in a spinal cord injury that left her partially paralyzed.

-After a few Gyrotonic sessions, muscles in Gloria’s feet, that had not functioned for a decade, began to fire.
+After a few Gyrotonic sessions, muscles in Gloria’s feet, which had not functioned for a decade, began to fire.
 As our sessions continued, small, sporadic flickers of contractions slowly evolved into consistent, strong, coordinated muscle functioning.
-Gradually, her previously atrophied calf muscles began to slowly regain tone & function.
+Gradually, her previously atrophied calf muscles began to slowly regain tone and function.

 The Gyrotonic equipment provided a unique kind of support: feedback that allowed Gloria to rediscover connections that had been lost.
 After a year, she was moving through Gyrotonic exercise sequences with strength and agility.
 Her movement patterns were once more reflecting the grace and power that were so deeply patterned in her nervous system from years of athletic training.
 The most exciting thing to see was how the fire in her eyes started burning a little brighter as she felt her body waking up and responding to her requests for movement.

 Two years after beginning regular Gyrotonic sessions, Gloria is still steadily improving.
 She continues to experience new and improved functioning every week, which is both exciting and remarkable.

 Today she can go on long hikes and hold her own in a crowd.
 So now we’re working toward some more ambitious goals, namely cartwheels and handstands!

 Sarah Simpson is a GYROTONIC® Trainer, GYROKINESIS® Pre-Trainer, and the Educational Assistant to Juliu Horvath.